Artificial Intelligence Driven Channel Coding and Resource Optimization for Wireless Networks: A Systematic Survey: AI-Driven Detection and Precoding Techniques for MIMO Systems

 Belief Propagation (BP) algorithms also benefit from DL.
 Variants like damped BP (DNN-dBP) and max-sum BP (DNN-MS) \cite{MassiveMIMOMessage2020} integrate neural networks to refine message passing, improving robustness under imperfect CSI.

 The DNN-based Message-Passing Detector (MPD) architecture is shown in Fig.~\ref{Fig2}.
-It includes: (1) an input layer (blue squares) for noisy signals, (2) fully connected hidden layers (gray circles) simulating MPD iterations, and (3) an output layer (yellow squares) for symbol estimates.
-The scalable design adapts to various MIMO system sizes.
+It includes: (1) an input layer (blue squares) for noisy signals, (2) fully connected hidden layers (gray circles) simulating MPD iterations, and (3) an output layer (yellow squares) for symbol estimates. \rc{While generic, this architecture captures the key design components shared across recent learning-based MPD approaches reviewed in this paper.
+Its scalable design allows it to adapt to a wide range of MIMO system sizes.}

 Trained on real data, these architectures replicate and improve iterative detection, achieving superior performance and scalability in large MIMO systems.